roadtojobs/roadtojobs/README.md

 Check out [RoadToJobs Documentation](https://docs.roadtojobs.io) for: Installation & Deployment.

 ## Contributing
-Thank you for considering contributing to the Road To Jobs!
+Thank you for considering contributing to the RoadToJobs!
 The contribution guide can be found in the [Contribution Documentation](./README.md)

 ## Code of Conduct
-In order to ensure that the Road To Jobs community is welcoming to all, please review and abide by the Code of Conduct.
+In order to ensure that the RoadToJobs community is welcoming to all, please review and abide by the Code of Conduct.

 ## Security Vulnerabilities
-If you discover a security vulnerability within Interview Journey, please send an e-mail to Seth Phat via [security@sethphat.com](security@sethphat.com).
+If you discover a security vulnerability within RoadToJobs, please send an e-mail to Seth Phat via [security@sethphat.com](security@sethphat.com).
 All security vulnerabilities will be promptly addressed.

 ## License
-The Interview Journey is open-sourced software licensed under the MIT license.
+The RoadToJobs is open-sourced software licensed under the MIT license.